demharters/dtc-expTechniques-nanopore/exercise.md

 For the **genomic samples** use the file 'p_fluorescens.fasta'.

-Before we continue with the alignments copy the provided directory of reference files under /datasets into /tmp/nanoporeData:
+Before we continue with the alignments, copy the provided directory of reference files under /datasets into /tmp/nanoporeData:
 ```
 cd /tmp/nanoporeData
 cp -r /datasets/refSequences .